 As an Apprentice you learn on the job and you are an employee.
 As an employee, you are entitled to a wage, which means you EARN WHILST YOU LEARN plus, you won’t be racking up any student debts.
-As an Apprentice you are entitled to the National Minimum Wage (NMW) for Apprentices which is currently £3.50 per hour (1st April 2017), if you are under 19 or 19 and in the first year of your Apprenticeship.
+As an Apprentice you are entitled to the National Minimum Wage (NMW) for Apprentices which will be £4.30 per hour (as of 1st April 2021), if you are under 19 or 19 and in the first year of your Apprenticeship.
 In the second year of an Apprenticeship those aged 19 or over are entitled to the National minimum wage rate.
 If you choose to start a new apprenticeship framework you may remain on the NMW for apprentices.
-(Add link to NMWGov.UK)

 Training and Support

-The LHAA training in hairdressing will provide you with the hairdressing and ‘salon ready knowledge and skills that employers need for you to be able to do the job well.
+The LCG Hair & Beauty Academy training in hairdressing will provide you with the hairdressing and ‘salon ready knowledge and skills that employers need for you to be able to do the job well.

 You’ll have a Tutor who will mentor and support you with your progression and achievement on the programme and will develop an individual learning plan to meet your needs.

-The LHAA will ensure that your learning takes place within a safe environment.
-Employer Engagement Managers and Safeguarding Officers are based at each of our Academies and together with your Tutor are all here to support you throughout your time at the LHAA and to make sure you have access to and are aware of the support and opportunities that are available to you.
+We will ensure that your learning takes place within a safe environment.
+Employer Engagement Managers and Safeguarding Officers are based at each of our Academies and together with your Tutor are all here to support you throughout your time at our academies and to make sure you have access to and are aware of the support and opportunities that are available to you.